battlefeel1942/color-step/README.md

 - `start`: The start color in hex format (without the `#`).
 - `end`: The end color in hex format (without the `#`).
 - `steps`: The number of steps in the gradient.

-### Example

-To create a gradient from blue to red with 5 steps, you can use the following URL: https://battlefeel1942.github.io/color-step/?start=3498db&end=e74c3c&steps=5

 ## Development